Ywain: Medieval literature

 A mysterious 14th-century so-called Prose Yvain is a text largely unrelated text to Chrétien's poem.
 It contains only one Yvain-based episode, telling of his rescue of the lion, followed by several more unrelated episodes in which Yvain is no longer main character.

 Yvain appears also in other romances, having alternative family relations in some of them.
 For example, his father is named Asoure in Sir Perceval of Galles.
 In Claris et Laris (where Yvain slays the Turkish king Corsabrin), Yvain has sister named Marine.

-As Yvain the Great or Yvain the Tall (Yvain le Grand), also known as Yvain the Valiant (Yvain le Preux), he appears in all the 13th-century prose accounts of the Vulgate Cycle and the Post-Vulgate Cycle, and consequently in Thomas Malory's Le Morte d'Arthur.
+As Yvain the Great or Yvain the Tall (Yvain le Grand or li Granz), also known as Yvain the Valiant (Yvain le Preux), he appears in all the 13th-century prose accounts of the Vulgate Cycle and the Post-Vulgate Cycle, and consequently in Thomas Malory's Le Morte d'Arthur.
 Yvain's mother is often said to be King Arthur's half-sister, making him Arthur's nephew.
 This sister is Morgan in the Post-Vulgate Cycle and Le Morte d'Arthur (causing Yvain to be banished from the court of Camelot after Morgan's attempts on Arthur's life), but other works name another of their siblings, such as Queen Brimesent in the Vulgate Merlin.
 Yvain is nephew of Morgause and King Lot, and thus cousin to Gawain, Agravain, Gaheris, Gareth and Mordred.
 He has a half-brother (with whom he is often confused) named Yvain the Bastard, son of Urien and his seneschal's wife (and also another half-brother named Galeguinant in the Prose Lancelot).
-In his version, Malory merged Yvain the Great with the character of Yvain of the White Hands, previously an unrelated Knight of the Round Table, and also made him father of Yder.
+In his version, Malory merged Yvain the Great, as Uwayne (Uwaine), with the character of Yvain of the White Hands, previously an unrelated Knight of the Round Table, and also made him father of Yder.